 Understanding How NFPA Guidelines Apply to Bag Emptying Stations

-At De Dietrich, we’re often contacted about handling a variety of container types—from drums and super sacks to smaller 50 lb. bags.
-For this post, we’ll focus on the handling of 50 lb. bags specifically.
+At De Dietrich, we’re often contacted about handling a variety of container types—from drums and super sacks to smaller 50 lb bags.
+In this article, we’ll focus specifically on how NFPA guidelines apply to the safe handling of 50 lb bags.

 A Quick Refresher: The Dust Explosion Pentagon